Finishing Your Doctorate

 Offers for Doctoral Candidates

-Course programme of the Jenny Aloni Centre for Early Career Researchers
+Course Programme of the Jenny Aloni Centre for Early Career Researchers

 Doctoral candidates at Paderborn University can expand their interdisciplinary skills through the Jenny Aloni Centre's qualification programme.